kubedb/website/content/docs/platform/v2026.3.30/guides/account-management/delete-account.md

 ![Delete Account](../images/delete-account.png)

-This guide provides step-by-step instructions for permanently removing your personal account from the AppsCode platform.
+This guide provides step-by-step instructions for permanently removing your personal account from the KubeDB Platform.

 1. **Navigate to Account Settings:**
    - Log in to your account.